SmedbergM/BJCP_2015/md/01_Standard_American_Beer.md

 ##1C.
 Cream Ale

-**Overall Impression:** A clean, well-attenuated, flavorful American “lawnmower” beer.
+**Overall Impression:** A clean, well-attenuated, flavorful American "lawnmower" beer.
 Easily drinkable and refreshing, with more character than typical American lagers.

 **Aroma:** Medium-low to low malt notes, with a sweet, corn-like aroma.
 Low levels of DMS are allowable, but are not required.
 Hop aroma medium low to none, and can be of any variety although floral, spicy, or herbal notes are most common.
 Overall, a subtle aroma with neither hops nor malt dominating.
 Low fruity esters are optional.